redtide/elements/docs/setup.md

 If successful, CMake will generate an [XCode] project in the build directory.
 Open the project file elements.xcodeproj and build all.
 You should see a couple of example applications.

-### Using CLion

-Simply open the CMakeLists.txt file using [CLion] and build the project.

 -------------------------------------------------------------------------------